 The amendments to IAS 1 revised the presentation of other comprehensive income (OCI).
 Separate subtotals are required for items which may subsequently be recycled through profit or loss and items that will not be recycled through profit or loss.
-The Company has updated the presentation of OCI on the face of the Statement of Comprehensive Income.
+The Company has updated the presentation of OCI on the face of the statements of comprehensive loss.

-IFRS 7 Financial Statements: Disclosures
+• IFRS 7 Financial Statements: Disclosures